kdave/btrfs-progs/Documentation/dev/CmdLineConventions.rst

 *  brief but descriptive
-*  long and descriptive can be used in justified cases (e.g. conversion options in :doc:`btrfstune` because of the single command without subcommands)
+*  long and descriptive can be used in justified cases (e.g. conversion options in :doc:`../btrfstune` because of the single command without subcommands)

 Option parameters
 ^^^^^^^^^^^^^^^^^